luxonis/models/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
+**Environment (please complete the following information):**
  - OS: [e.g. iOS]
+ - Package version: [e.g. 0.1.0]

 **To Reproduce**
-Context to reproduce the behavior (if relevant to the issue):
+Please provide a minimal reproducible example.
+This would include:
-- What config file you used
+- Config file
-- Can the issue be reproduced with one of the example datasets?
+- Script to generate the dataset in case the issue cannot be reproduced using one of our [example](../../examples) datasets
-  - If not, provide instructions to recreate the used dataset
-- What script or command were used to run the pipeline
+- Sript to run the pipeline

 **Additional context**
 Add any other context about the problem here.